-One of the common concerns about visual search is that while it can increase clickthrough rates and average order values on e-commerce sites, this growth doesn’t quite cross over into conversion rates.
+One of the common concerns about providing AI in ecommerce using visual search is that while it can increase clickthrough rates and average order values, this growth doesn’t quite cross over into conversion rates.

 Although visual search is still a nascent technology, it holds huge potential for the e-commerce industry.
 In fact, the gap between image recognition and sales may not have to do with visual search itself, but with the way people are using it.

 For one, we know the problem has nothing to do with an aversion to the technology.
 Our research tells us that people, at least millennials, want the ability to search by image.

 Lens also helps drive the conversion rate of image-based Pinterest Ads, which hover at 8.5 percent.

 The key is figuring out how to integrate visual search into your e-commerce site so that it augments the online shopping experience.
 Below are a few strategies to help you do just that.